 - hormonal changes.

-Solar lentigo is formed by excessive exposure to the sun.
-When skin is exposed to too much sunlight, melanocytes work in an enhanced mode, producing more pigment than normal, and then dark spots come up.
+A dark spot (formally known as a solar lentigo) is formed by excessive exposure to the sun.
+When skin is exposed to too much sunlight, melanocytes work harder, producing more pigment than normal, and then dark spots form.

 Dark brown spots can also be formed from skin injuries.
 It can happen after a burn, cut or an insect bite.
 A dark area or patch may appear when the wound heals.
 That pigmentation will fade with time if you don't re-injure your skin.
 Inflammation of the skin can also result in dark spots.
 Eczema, psoriasis, and acne are just a few of the conditions that cause inflammation.

 Often, hormonal changes in the body lead to the formation of brown spots, or melasma.
-Hormonal changes can occur during pregnancy, with age, during menopause, or with the use of certain medicines, such as birth control.
+Hormonal changes can occur during pregnancy, with age – during menopause – or with the use of certain medicines, such as birth control.
 Female hormones provoke the release of melanin.
-Pigmented circles appear around the eyes of pregnant women.
+Dark circles appear around the eyes of pregnant women.
 The presence of brown spots on the faces and bodies of older women is called age-related hyperpigmentation.

 In addition, the reasons for dark hyperpigmentation spots can be:

-- Stress can cause metabolic processes to be disrupted and can lead to excess melanin production.
+- Stress that causes metabolic processes to be disrupted and leads to excess melanin production,

-The best way to prevent hyperpigmentation is to limit the time spent outside and wear sunscreen.
-When applied daily, sunscreen helps not only prevent new spots from forming but also clear up existing ones.
+The best way to prevent hyperpigmentation is to limit the time spent outside and to wear sunscreen.
+When applied daily, sunscreen helps to prevent new spots from forming and also to clear up existing ones.

 But what if the stains are already there?
 What is the best way to get rid of hyperpigmentation?